AmnestyAM/documentation/docs/aspireupdate/index.md

   theme: base
 ---
 sequenceDiagram
-  participant AU as AspireUpdate on A WordPress Site participant AC as AspireCloud (or YourCloud) participant Worg as WordPress.org API participant AS as AspireSync
+  participant AU as AspireUpdate on a WordPress Site participant AC as AspireCloud (or YourCloud) participant Worg as WordPress.org API participant AS as AspireSync